ISCA2020Flatfish/Flatfish-BM/README.md

 # Flatfish-BM
 Flatfish-Benchmark (Flatfish-BM) is a benchmark set, which consists of physical address traces with different access patterns.
-Each physical memory has 27 valid bits, which contain 3-bit Bank ID, 14-bit Row ID, and 10-bit Column ID.
+Each physical address has 27 valid bits, which contain 3-bit Bank ID, 14-bit Row ID, and 10-bit Column ID.

 ## Details
 ### Kernel Patterns